randmonkey/gateway-operator/.github/ISSUE_TEMPLATE/---release.md

 - [ ] Check [default versions](#verify-default-hardcoded-versions) of images.
 - [ ] Check the `CHANGELOG.md` and update it with the new version number.
 Make sure the log is up to date.
+- [ ] Check the Kong incubator [website][kongincubator] and update it with the released documentation.
 - [ ] Check the existing [releases][releases] and determine the next version number.
 - [ ] From [GitHub release action][release-action], start a new workflow run with the `release` input set to the release tag (e.g. `v0.1.0`).
 - [ ] Wait for the workflow to complete.